-Workers being caught in running equipment or machinery accounted for 106 workplace fatalities in 2018, a 39% increase from 2017.
-These statistics demonstrate the need for employers to install proper machine guarding and for workers to understand the hazards associated with different types of machinery.
+Workers being caught in running equipment or machinery accounted for 89 workplace fatalities in 2020.
+This statistic demonstrates the need for employers to install proper machine guarding and for workers to understand the hazards associated with different types of machinery.
 The ANSI B11 series of standards offers comprehensive guidance to do just that.
 The B11 standards are divided into three types:

 - Type-A: Basic safety standards that provide a foundation for concepts and design that can be applied across different types of machinery.

 - Type-B: Generic safety standards concerned with one or more safety aspects or types of risk reduction measures.

 - Type-C: Machine safety standards that deal with detailed safety requirements for a particular machine or group of machines.

 Two B11 standards provide a foundation for safety best practices for a broad array of machinery.

 ANSI B11.0 is a type-A standard that establishes requirements for the design, construction, operation and maintenance of machinery and machinery systems.
 It also offers guidance on which risk reduction measures are needed to achieve an acceptable level of risk.

 - Improved guidance on addressing existing (legacy) equipment

 - New content on layout analysis for control zones

 - New information related to using alternative methods for controlling hazardous energy